 Published in 2012, my monograph Barricades and Banners: The Revolution of 1905 and the Transformation of Warsaw Jewry (http://www.sup.org/book.cgi?id=17360) examines the impact of the urban environment on the development of modern Jewish society and politics in what was then Europe's largest Jewish center, Warsaw.
 Throughout Barricades and Banners, I also analyze the influence of urban society, democratic institutions and popular politics on the nature and course of relations between Poles and Jews in turn of the century Warsaw.
 The book received the Reginald Zelnik Book Prize for outstanding monograph published on Russia, Eastern Europe or Eurasia in the field of history from the Association for Slavic, East European and Eurasian Studies (ASEEES), and the ISEEES at the University of California, Berkeley.
 A manuscript version of Barricades and Banners was awarded a commendation for the Fraenkel Prize in Contemporary History from the Wiener Library for the Study of the Holocaust and Genocide, London.

-I am also co-editor of volume 24 of the annual Polin on Jews and Their Neighbours in Eastern Europe since 1750, (http://www.littman.co.uk/cat/polin-24.html), and of a special edition of the European Review of History on Cosmopolitanism, Nationalism and the Jews of East Central Europe (http://www.tandfonline.com/toc/cerh20/17/3).
+I am also co-editor of volume 24 of the annual Polin on Jews and Their Neighbours in Eastern Europe since 1750, (http://www.littman.co.uk/cat/polin-24.html), and of a volume on Cosmopolitanism, Nationalism and the Jews of East Central Europe (http://www.tandfonline.com/toc/cerh20/17/3).